-The MPO will provide technical assistance in reviewing zoning ordinances, land use and comprehensive plans, and socio-economic planning activities to determine future transportation needs, coordinate transportation improvements, and develop/maintain the Metropolitan Transportation Plan (MTP).
-This work is essential for determining future transportation needs, coordinating transportation improvements with other public improvements and private development, and for the development/ maintenance of the MTP.
+The MPO will provide technical assistance in reviewing zoning ordinances, land use and comprehensive plans, and socioeconomic planning activities to determine future transportation needs, coordinate transportation improvements, and maintain the Metropolitan Transportation Plan (MTP).
+This work is essential for determining future transportation needs and coordinating transportation improvements with other public improvements and private development.